 Overall if it were me, I’d still be sure to stock channel catfish in my ponds.
 They make an incredible pond fish and quite the excitement each time you go out for a day of fishing.

 Do Catfish Eat Koi Fish?

-A lot of us also know individuals with koi ponds.
-Another common question comes up often.
-Do catfish eat koi fish?
-No catfish won’t eat your koi, but they can pose other problems.
+No. Catfish won’t eat your koi, but they can pose other problems.
 Problems such as eating a vast majority of other available food sources.
 Also, catfish when it comes time to start spawning and become more aggressive.

 Having the koi and catfish together may work out fine for, but you may notice your koi fish getting beat up every now and then and taking those sharp spines and fins across the body or face area.
 It’s usually easy to see visually.
 Gash marks and other physical blemishes will be noticeable on the koi fish if you begin running into this problem.